vari-sh/RedTeamUtils/README.md

-# 🔴⚔️ Red Team Tools ⚔️🔴
+#  🧙‍♂️📖 Red Team Grimoire 📖 🧙‍♂️

-A list of tools I wrote during Red Teaming assessment
+A list of witchcraftery I wrote during Red Teaming assessment

 ✨ Hope you can find them useful too ✨